KJKan/mcfarland/Tutorial.md

 lambda_measurement[ 12, 1 ] <- 1 # Speed indicator Figure Weights on the Perceptual factor
 ```

-Now we know how the measurement model looks like, we can ask ourselves how to define it in Psychonetrics?
+Now we have established how the measurement model looks like, we can ask ourselves how to define this model in Psychonetrics.

-The answer is: use function lvm (which stands for 'latent variable model').
+It's quite easy, with the function lvm (which stands for 'latent variable model').

 The input of lvm is
-- a data matrix; in our case we want to analyze a correlation matrix, which is covariance matrix (in standardized form); covs
+- a data matrix; in our case we want to analyze a correlation matrix, which is covariance matrix (in standardized form)
+    - covs
-- the pattern of factor loadings; in LISREL notation this matrix is termed lambda
+- the pattern of factor loadings; in LISREL notation, this matrix is termed lambda
+    - lambda
-- the number of observations - obs - which is the numbe rof participants in the sample
+- the number of observations, so the number of participants in the sample,
+    - nobs
-- how to identify the model, e.g. by standardizing the latent variances
+- the way we choose to identify the model, e.g. by standardizing the latent variances
+    - identification

 ```{r}
 measurementModel <- lvm( covs = ( n_Hungary - 1 )/n_Hungary*WAIS_Hungary,